Go to content.

 Although you do not need to have proof to support your suspicions, you should submit your report in good faith.

 A report can be submitted without concrete evidence or absolute certainty of whether an offence has taken place or not.
 The whistleblower may have either knowledge or a justified suspicion of the occurrence of an offence.
+You can submit a report here

 In order to ensure anonymity, the whistleblowing system is administered by our third-party partner, WhistleB (Whistleblowing Centre).
 The whistleblowing procedure is encrypted and password-protected.
 All reports are processed in strict confidence and in compliance with confidentiality provisions.